mohamadsolouki/IU-habit-tracker/README.md

 ## Run tests

-- Switch to the "tests" folder
-- Run pytest
+- On the parent directory of project, Run pytest

 ``` sh
 pytest .